Wednesday, September 20, 2017

 Why I prefer UPI to e-wallets

 The biggest takeaway is the ease of transaction.
-You can connect more than one bank to the app; and payments go directly from your bank account.
-No more multiple movements of money from one place to another.
+You can connect more than one bank to the UPI app; and payments go directly from your bank account.

-Another reason is in e-wallets, sender and receiver should have same app.
+Another reason is, in e-wallets, sender and receiver should have same app.
 I can't transfer money from my Paytm to a MobiKwik user.
-But in the case of UPI, any two people who have UPI can transfer money to each other irrespective of the app they use.
-So transfer from PhonePe user to a user of Bhim or Tez is possible if sender knows the UPI ID
+But in the case of UPI, two people who have any UPI can transfer money to each other irrespective of the app they use.
+So transfer from PhonePe user to a user of Bhim or Tez is possible if the sender knows the recipient's UPI ID.

 What is your UPI ID?